darkreactions/chemdescriptor/README.md

 ## Requirements
 1. Pandas
+2. ChemAxon descriptors
-2. Working copy of ChemAxon cxcalc
+    - Working copy of ChemAxon cxcalc
+3. RDKit descriptors
+    - RDKit installed

 ## Usage
-Currently only supports ChemAxon cxcalc.
+Currently only supports ChemAxon cxcalc and RDKit.
 The module can be expanded to cover other generators as well.
 Example input files can be found in the examples/ folder of this repo as well as the pip installed package.

+### CXCalc

 **Important!
 The code requires an environment variable CXCALC_PATH to be set, which points to the folder where cxcalc is installed!**